Christmas dinner: Denmark

 In Denmark, the traditional Christmas meal served on 24 December consists, according to one representative study, of duck (66% of households surveyed), roast pork with crackling (43%), turkey (8%), or goose (7%).
-The figures total more than 100% because it was found that some families prepare more than one kind of meat for Christmas dinner.
-The meat is served with boiled potatoes (some of which are caramelized, some roasted), red cabbage, and gravy.
-The main course is followed by a dessert of Risalamande, rice pudding served with cherry sauce or strawberry sauce, often with a whole almond hidden inside.
+The figures total more than 100% because some families prepare multiple kinds of meat for Christmas dinner.
+The meat is served with boiled potatoes (some of which are caramelized, others roasted), red cabbage, and gravy.
+The main course is followed by dessert of Risalamande, rice pudding served with cherry sauce or strawberry sauce, often with a whole almond hidden inside.
 The lucky finder of the almond is entitled to an extra present, the almond gift.
-Christmas drinks are Gløgg (mulled wine) and traditional Christmas beers, specially brewed for the season and which usually have a high alcohol content.
+Traditional Christmas beverages include Gløgg (mulled wine) and special Christmas beers brewed for the season with typically high alcohol content.